 With decades of expertise in field-based conservation projects, Frost Science’s conservation programs educate and inspire others through collaborative action on marine and coastal preservation in South Florida.

-The National Coral Reef Conservancy (ReeFlorida) at Frost Science is an interdisciplinary marine science hub that provides unique opportunities for ongoing education and collaborative research.
+The The National Coral Reef Conservancy (ReeFLorida) at Frost Science provides unique opportunities for conservation, education, community outreach and collaborative research.

 Perhaps nowhere around the world have coral reef declines been as dramatic as those in Florida.
 Frost Science works closely with government, non-profit and volunteer groups to restore these delicate ecosystems.